To see Donor FAQs, please click here.

 Q. What is 'Early Giving'?

 Early Giving is defined as the time range where donors can make their gifts to their favorite local charities before the Great Community Give event on April 21, 2021.
-Donors can make a gift to a participating nonprofit organization starting March 31, 2021 through the day of Great Community Give on April 21, 2021.
+Donors can make a gift to a participating nonprofit organization starting April 7, 2021 through April 20, 2021.
 Donors' gifts will not be displayed on the website until 6:30AM on April 21, 2021.
 Donors' 'early gifts' will be counted towards nonprofits' overall online fundraising totals and will count towards determination of Leaderboard prizes.
 Early gifts will NOT count towards the determination of Power Hour prizes or Golden Tickets on the day of Great Community Give.

-Donors' payment methods, whether they be credit cards, ACH payments ($50 or more), or Mobile Wallet, will be immediately charged once their donation has been made.
+Donors' payment methods, whether they be credit cards, e-checks, ($50 or more), or Mobile Wallet, will be immediately charged once their donation has been made.

 Q. What is the goal?